Ribolla Gialla Grape Variety: Becoming Mainstream

 Ribolla Gialla: A Taste of Italy’s Enigmatic White Heritage

 In 2021, British retailer Marks & Spencer welcomed a new brand of Ribolla Gialla into its wine range.
 It represented a historic milestone for the growers of Friuli-Venezia; the Italians have long cultivated an astonishing array of indigenous grapes and unique tastes.
 Indeed, you could spend a lifetime and still not get to the bottom of Italy’s diversity well.
 Yet, for the most part, major importers and supermarkets have remained aloof to this variety.
-Buyers have long sought familiar labels and ubiquitous styles that are an easy sell.
+Buyers have long sought familiar labels and ubiquitous styles that are easy to sell.
 The esoteric didn’t come into the equation.

 Ribolla Gialla